mostafaeladawy/todo/README.md

 - Users can archive and restore tasks.
 - Archived tasks are not shown in the main list by default but can be retrieved if necessary.

-## Level 3: Business Logic and Advanced Validation
-#### 1. Task Deadlines and Overdue Validation
-- Implement business logic to prevent setting due dates in the past.
-- When displaying ToDo items, mark overdue tasks with a special status (e.g., "overdue").
-#### Acceptance Criteria:
-- Users cannot create or update a ToDo with a past due date.
-- Overdue tasks are visually marked in the response.

-#### 2. Task Completion and Statuses
-- Add a completed status to each ToDo item, allowing users to mark a task as completed or incomplete.
-- Ensure validation logic to prevent modifying completed tasks unless reverting to incomplete.

-#### Acceptance Criteria:
-- Users can toggle between completed and incomplete statuses.
-- Completed tasks cannot be modified, except to change their status back to incomplete.